-A randomized block cotton irrigation scheduling trial was implemented under a lateral irrigation system equipped with a variable rate controller at the University of Georgia's Stripling Irrigation Research Park, near Camilla, GA, during the 2020 cotton production season.
-The irrigation system was designed such that 27 plots of 24 ft by 42 ft can be irrigated independently.
-This arrangement allowed for nine treatments, replicated three times, to be implemented under the system.
-Cotton variety DeltaPine 1646 was planted on May 7, 2020 into eight row wide plots (36-inch row spacing) under each irrigation control zone.
-The nine irrigation scheduling treatments implemented were rainfed, soil water tension thresholds of 20 (wet), 45 (optimal), 75 (dry), USDA-ARS Irrigator Pro, Crop Metrics CropX system, Valmont's Valley Irrigation Scheduling System, UGA SmartIrrigation Cotton Irrigation Scheduling App, and UGA's Checkbook method.
-Three Watermark soil water tension (SWT) sensors integrated into a probe at depths of 6, 10, and 14 inches, were installed in two of the three replications of each treatment.
+A randomized block cotton irrigation scheduling trial was implemented under a lateral irrigation system equipped with a variable rate controller at the University of Georgia's Stripling Irrigation Research Park, near Camilla, GA, during the 2020 and 2021 cotton production seasons.
+The irrigation system was designed such that 27 plots of 24 ft by 42 ft (2020) and 24 plots of the same size (2021) can be irrigated independently.
+This arrangement allowed for nine treatments in 2020 and seven in 2021, replicated three times and four times respectively, to be implemented under the system.
+Cotton variety DeltaPine 1646 was planted on May 7, 2020 and May 7, 2021 into eight row wide plots (36inch row spacing) under each irrigation control zone.
+The nine irrigation scheduling treatments implemented during 2020 were rainfed, soil water tension (kPa) thresholds of 20 (wet), 45 (optimal), 75 (dry), USDA-ARS Irrigator Pro, Crop Metrics CropX system, Valmont's Valley Irrigation Scheduling System, UGA SmartIrrigation Cotton Irrigation Scheduling App, and UGA's Checkbook method.
+Due to field size and plot limitations the 75 kPa and CropX were eliminated during 2021.
+Three Watermark soil water tension (SWT) sensors integrated into a probe at depths of 6, 10, and 14 inches, were installed in two of the three replications of each treatment during both seasons.
+Data were logged and monitored hourly.
 Each of the three main sensor systems utilized for this trial are shown in figure 1 below.
-They are from left to right the CropX system being installed, the Valley scheduling system, and two pictures of the SWT Watermark probe, so that one can see the probe and how it is installed into the field with its associated telemetry.
+They are from left to right the Crop Metrics CropX system being installed, the Valley scheduling system, and two pictures of the SWT Watermark probe, so that one can see the probe and how it is installed into the field with its associated telemetry.